Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid

 We developed a parton mean-field theory, incorporating fermionic holons and bosonic magnons, which indeed shows that hole condensation gives rise to effective FM Heisenberg exchanges.
 We found that in the absence of off-diagonal exchange $\varGamma$, the spin polarization is along the [001] direction due to an order-by-disorder mechanism, which is also supported by DMRG simulations.
 A FM $\varGamma$ term switches the polarization direction to [111], which leads to a distinct topological FM phase with chiral boundary magnon excitations.

 Our work raises a whole range of questions for future research.
-First, it would be interesting to search for other kinetic FM phases of Hubbard models hosting chiral magnon excitations.
-Second, to further investigate the transition between the KSL and kinetic FM phases, it would be desirable to develop a parton theory incorporating bosonic holons and {\it fermionic} spinons.
+First, one could investigate flux threading and topological entanglement of the FM phase coexisting with finite plaquette fluxes to probe the presence of topological order.
+Second, it would be interesting to search for other kinetic FM phases of Hubbard models hosting chiral magnon excitations.
+Third, to further investigate the transition between the KSL and kinetic FM phases, it would be desirable to develop a parton theory incorporating bosonic holons and {\it fermionic} spinons.
 In this context, such a theory could be the starting point for a self-consistent random phase approximation~\cite{Willsher2023} or Gutzwiller-boosted DMRG~\cite{Jin2021,Jin2022,Gabriel2021,Aghaei2020} in order to study the ordering instabilities and spin excitation spectra.
-Third, in our real-time evolution results we could observe that the excitations of spin induce a (weak) response of charge, and vice versa.
+Forth, in our real-time evolution results we could observe that the excitations of spin induce a (weak) response of charge, and vice versa.
 This could possibly be captured by a time-dependent parton mean-field theory in future studies to explore the interplay of charge and spin transport~\cite{minakawa2020majorana}.
-Fourth, a study of doping effects for realistic model Hamiltonians could unveil a new mechanism (see Supplementary Note 4) for stabilizing the zigzag magnetic orders observed experimentally.
+Fifth, a study of doping effects for realistic model Hamiltonians could unveil a new mechanism (see Supplementary Note 4) for stabilizing the zigzag magnetic orders observed experimentally.
 This could also be important for refining the microscopic models of RuCl$_3$ and its peculiar magnetic field response, both of which remain poorly understood~\cite{maksimov2020rethinking}.
-Fifth, the origin of the observed thermal Hall effect of RuCl$_3$~\cite{kasahara2018majorana} is hotly debated~\cite{czajka2023planar} and it would be very interesting to explore how the topological magnons of the weakly doped Kitaev model studied here may contribute.
+Sixth, the origin of the observed thermal Hall effect of RuCl$_3$~\cite{kasahara2018majorana} is hotly debated~\cite{czajka2023planar} and it would be very interesting to explore how the topological magnons of the weakly doped Kitaev model studied here may contribute.

 In conclusion, the Kitaev honeycomb model continues to be a fertile soil for novel physics.
-We expect the interplay of Kitaev spin exchange with kinetic electron motion to hold further surprises in the future.
+We expect the interplay of Kitaev spin exchange with kinetic electron motion to hold further surprises in the future. \\

-\section{Data availability}
+{\bf DATA AVAILABILITY}

 All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
 The codes and data analysis are available on Zenodo upon reasonable request~\cite{Zenodo}. \\